shane-kerr/ripe-542bis/README.md

 * Guide mailing list discussions as appropriate
 * Take charge of PDP milestone decisions relevant to their WG
-* Ensure PDP milestone decisions keep to the timeframe as described in the document **"Policy Development Process in RIPE" (ripe-500)**
+* Ensure PDP milestone decisions keep to the timeframe as described in the document **"Policy Development Process in RIPE" (ripe-642)**
-* Make a collective, final decision supported by a reasonable level of awareness as to whether a particular policy proposal has received consensus
 * Inform the RIPE NCC when a policy proposal has received consensus and should become a RIPE Document

-_Note In a WG with an equal co-chair model [see 2(i)], these responsibilities are shared between the co-chairs._
+Note that these responsibilities are shared between the co-chairs.

 ## 6. RIPE Meetings Responsibilities